babelsociety/website/content/blog/in-depth-economy/index.md

 +++
 weight = 3

-title = "In Depth: Babel Economy" description = "Maximize quality of life instead of profits" date = 2022-04-19
+title = "Babel In Depth: Economy" description = "Maximize quality of life instead of profits" date = 2022-04-19
 +++

-In this article we analyze Babel Economy more in depth, and explain the reason behind this model, how it works and some critiques.
+In this article we analyze Babel's economy more in depth.
+We explain the reason behind this model, how it works and address some critiques.

 # Managing scarce resources